Slyracoon23/Operating-Systems-CU/PA2/README.md

  ```
  ./test_driver
  ```
- Follow the prompts -- enter e to exit the test.
+ Follow the prompts.
+When you are done just enter e to exit the test.